 The course to be substituted should be in the same area as the required course or in a related area:

 - Substitution of a course for a previously failed required course is seldom granted.

 - Failure to schedule a required course is not sufficient reason for granting permission for a course substitution.

 - Contact your divisional student services area for information on how to request a course substitution or exception.

-- The University may make changes in policies, procedures, educational offerings and requirements at any time.
-Please consult an academic adviser within your college of enrollment for more detailed information.
+- The University may make changes in policies, procedures, educational offerings, and requirements at any time.
+Please consult an academic advisor within your college of enrollment for more detailed information.